danielrosehill/Gemini-Transcription-MCP/README.md

 ## Overview

-This MCP server enables AI assistants (like Claude) to transcribe audio files using Gemini's multimodal capabilities.
-Unlike conventional speech-to-text services, Gemini can process both audio and a steering prompt simultaneously, enabling transcription with intelligent post-processing in a single API call.
+This MCP server transcribes audio using Gemini's multimodal API.
+Unlike traditional ASR services, Gemini processes audio and a system prompt together—so transcription and post-processing happen in a single call.

-## Why This Server?

-- **Multimodal Advantage**: Gemini processes audio and text instructions together, allowing combined transcription and language processing in one operation
-- **Built-in Post-Processing**: The transcription prompt is pre-configured, so users simply upload an audio file and receive a cleaned, structured transcript.
-- **Four Transcription Modes**:
+Five transcription modes are available:
-    - **Edited**: Transcribes audio with intelligent cleanup (removes filler words, applies verbal corrections, adds punctuation).
+- **Edited**: Removes filler words, applies verbal corrections, adds punctuation
-    - **Raw**: Transcribes audio verbatim, including all filler words and false starts.
+- **Raw**: Verbatim transcript with no cleanup
-    - **Custom**: User provides their own transcription prompt for full control.
+- **Custom**: Provide your own prompt for full control
-    - **Format**: Transcribe and format as a specific document type (email, to-do list, meeting notes, etc.).
+- **Format**: Transcribe and format as a specific document type (email, to-do list, meeting notes, etc.)
+- **Large**: Compresses oversized files to Opus before transcribing

+## Suggested Uses

+- **Development notes**: Record voice notes describing project context, requirements, or directions, then transcribe them directly into your repository to bootstrap a project or provide context to an AI assistant.
+- **Audio data in repositories**: Transcribe interviews, YouTube videos, podcasts, or other audio assets stored in your project.

+### Limits

+Gemini's audio duration limit is currently around 2-3 hours (this changes periodically).
+However, there is a separate **20 MB file size limit** which is more commonly hit.

+**For large files**: Use `transcribe_audio_large`, which automatically compresses audio to Opus (mono, 16kHz, 24kbps).
+This typically reduces a 1-hour WAV from ~600MB to ~10MB while preserving speech quality.

 ## The Transcription Prompt